WDushyantha2007/innovatehub/DeploymentDocument.md

 }
 ]

-5. Create database and tables manually using scripts in the database docs.

-6. Grant user with access.
+5. Grant user with access.

 GRANT ALL PRIVILEGES ON innovatehub.* TO 'dbUser'@'%';
-use
+use innovatehub;
 GRANT ALL PRIVILEGES ON innovatehub TO 'dbUser'@'%';

+6. Create database and tables manually using scripts in the database docs.

+7. Add password accordingly.